urgent-challenge/urgent2024/_pages/about.md

 - **Sequence Learning (SL)**: Memorizing and reproducing sequences of flashed circles
 - **Symbol Search (SyS)**: Computerized version of WISC-IV subtest

-Each participant's data is accompanied by four psychopathology dimensions derived from the Child Behavior Checklist (CBCL).
+Each participant's data is accompanied by four psychopathology dimensions derived from the Child Behavior Checklist (CBCL), and demographic information, including age, sex, and handedness.
+Data is in the BIDS (Brain Imaging Data Structure) format.

 ## Workshop